MieuxVoter/majority-judgment-library-java/README.md

 |     …      |           |      |          |               |      |           |           |
 |            |           |      |          |               |      |           |           |

+> A _Tally_ is the amount of judgments received per grade, by each proposal.

 ``` java
 DeliberatorInterface mj = new MajorityJudgmentDeliberator();